 Established in 1989, by a grant by the then Scottish Consumer Council, now Consumer Focus Scotland, this laid down the foundation for an organisation which is well known in Scotland, and beyond.

-Today MAS serves a membership of over 200 members organisations and individuals drawn from local authorities, CABx, and other voluntary projects, who all provide money advice.
+Today MAS serves a membership of around 170 members covering organisations and individuals drawn from local authorities, CABx, and other voluntary projects, who all provide money advice.
 Other members who are supportive of our objectives include Insolvency Practitioners, creditor and debt collection organisations.

 The organisation is governed by a Council of Management (COM) which is elected on an annual basis at the AGM.